Fast Practical Compression of Deterministic Finite Automata: Fast Compression

 After $r$ rounds, the algorithm terminates, and we assign weights to each edge of $G$ equal to the similarity of the endpoint states.
 The resulting graph $G$ is the \emph{sparse space reduction graph} (SSRG).

-The above scheme is inspired the locality-sensitive scheme by Har-Peled~et~al.~\cite{PIM2012} for bitstrings w.r.t.
+The above scheme is inspired by the locality-sensitive scheme by Har-Peled~et~al.~\cite{PIM2012} for bitstrings w.r.t.
 Hamming distance.
-Their solution sample positions from the input bitstrings.
+Their solution samples positions from the input bitstrings.
 In our solution, the sampled positions correspond to the sampled characters from $\Sigma$.

 Hashing a state takes $O(k)$ time, and sampling an edge takes constant time.
 Thus, a round takes $O(kn)$ time and we use $O(rkn)$ time for all rounds.
 Each round inserts at most $n$ edges and hence the SSRG $G$ has $O(rn)$ edges at the end.
 We compute the similarity between two states in $O(|\Sigma|)$ time, and hence the final algorithm uses $O(rkn + rn |\Sigma|) = O(n |\Sigma|)$ time.